 It is therefore recommended that Clause 7.2 of Penrith LEP 2010 be updated so that all land where flood related controls apply based on the recommended flood planning area would be appropriately notated.
-Currently, Clause 7.2 of Penrith LEP 2010 currently states that "This clause applies to land at or below the flood planning level" with the flood planning level defined as "the level of the 1:100 ARI flood event plus 0.5 metres freeboard" (noting the 1:100 ARI flood event is equivalent to the 1% AEP flood event).
+Currently, Clause 7.2 of Penrith LEP 2010 currently states that "This clause applies to land at or below the flood planning level" with the flood planning level defined as "the level of the 1:100 ARI flood event plus 0.5 metres freeboard" (noting the 1:100 ARI flood event).